pingcap/docs-cn/resources/doc-templates/template-new-feature.md

 > **Warning** (Optional)
 >
-> This is an experimental feature and is not recommended for production environments.
+> This feature is experimental.
+It is not recommended that you use it in the production environment.
+The syntax and implementation might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 This document describes the Usage scenarios, usage methods, and limitations of [feature name] and the FAQs when using this feature.